ankitpatel21/Incremental-Extreme-Learning-Machine-IELM/README.md

-# Incremental-Extreme-Learning-Machine-IELM
+# Incremental-Extreme-Learning-Machine-IELM - Python
-***"Implementation of Incremental Extreme Learning Machine [I-ELM] to deepen the understanding of the random network"***
+***"Implementation of Incremental Extreme Learning Machine [I-ELM] in Python to deepen the understanding of the random network"***
 <br />
 <br />
 ## Part 1-A (Classification – ‘cifar10’ dataset)